LearnOnDemandSystems/docs/lod/lab-content-replication.md

 ## Delivery Regions

 The list below is all Skillable Delivery Regions.
-Some regions may not be available to you, based on your organization's settings in Lab on Demand.
+Some regions may not be available to you, based on your organization's settings in Skillable Studio.

 - North America
 - Australia